davidnegrazis/BasicCartSystem/README.md

 http://localhost:3000/api/v1/carts/<cart_id>/add?product_id=<product_id>&quantity=<natural>
 ```
 where `quantity` is optional.
 If `quantity` is not passed, 1 of the item is added. `quantity` must be > 0.
+If the product is already in the cart, then its quantity will be increased accordingly.

 ##### Complete cart
 ```